 Common Pests and Other Problems for Broccoli

 As with most vegetables, broccoli has its fair share of garden pests.
 Aphids are one of these.
 The tiny insects attack the leaves of the plant, sucking the juices and causing them to curl.
-If aphids are suspected, spray soapy water on the leaves and rinse to remove them.
+If aphids are suspected, spray water on the leaves to remove them.
 This treatment also works for whiteflies.
-Make sure to rinse well with clean water.

 Another common insect found on broccoli is the cabbage looper, which chews holes in the leaves.
 Look carefully for these and other similar pests, like cabbage worms, and pick them off by hand.
 If they are persistent, try using breathable netting to protect the plants.
 Cabbage loopers can also be treated with Bacillus thuringiensis if they are persistent.
 If it's cool enough, floating row covers can also work, and they can also be used to help protect plants from frost.
 Just be sure to use caution when using them in warmer weather because they can overheat the plant.

 Something of note to keep in mind is that broccoli should not be allowed to flower.
 This is referred to as "bolting," and even though the yellow flowers are pretty, it makes the vegetable taste bad.
 Keep a watchful eye on the buds and make sure to harvest the plants when they are still tight for best results.
 If any yellow at all is seen peeking out from the buds, be sure to harvest the plant right away.

 Another common issue for broccoli plants is a lack of nitrogen in the soil.
 Pay attention to the leaves of the plant, especially the lower ones.
 If they begin to turn yellow, the soil may be deficient in nitrogen.
 Another symptom is if the plants are not growing in well.
 An easy fix, this problem can be solved by mixing in blood meal to restore nitrogen to the soil.